Raghuram42/Raghuram42/README.md

 ## Hi there 👋👋,

-### I'm Raghuram Voruganti, Working as 👨‍💻 Software Intern at Voltela.
+### I'm Raghuram Voruganti, Working as 👨‍💻 Software Development Engineer at Amazon.
 Interested in Problem Solving, Algorithm Design, always keen to learn new things, I enjoy diving into research.
 -------

 ## 🧐 About me